Chief Justice of Sri Lanka: Duties

-The Chief Justice serves as Chairman of the Judicial Service Commission (JSC) which consist two Judges of the Supreme Court appointed by the President of the Republic.
-The mission of the JSC is to accelerate the Development of the Nation by Ensuring Prompt and Equal Protection of the Law to Every Citizen through providing Infrastructure Services required for Administration of Justice, safeguarding the Independence of Judges and maintaining proper Human Resources Management in the support staffs in Court.
-Other duties of the Chief Justice include nominating judges, as may be necessary, to each such High Court.
-Every Judge shall be transferable by the Chief Justice.
+The chief justice serves as chairman of the Judicial Service Commission (JSC), which consist of two judges of the Supreme Court appointed by the president of the republic.
+The mission of the JSC is to accelerate the development of the nation by ensuring prompt and equal protection of the law to every citizen through providing infrastructure services required for administration of justice, safeguarding the independence of judges and maintaining proper human resources management in the support staffs in court.
+Other duties of the chief justice include nominating judges, as may be necessary, to each such high court.
+Every judge shall be transferable by the chief justice.

-Since its inception in the early nineteenth century the Chief Justice was the second in line as the officer administrating the colony of Ceylon in the absence of the Governor of Ceylon and the Chief Secretary of the colony; discharging the duties of Acting Governor of Ceylon.
-Following Ceylon gaining self rule in 1948, Chief Justice became the first in line as the officer administrating the government in the absence of the Governor General of Ceylon serving as the Acting Governor General of Ceylon.
-This practice continued after the republican constitution was adopted in 1972 and Dominion of Ceylon became the Republic of Sri Lanka, with the Chief Justice serving as Acting President during the absence of the President of Sri Lanka.
-This capacity ceased with the second amendment to the republican constitution in 1978 when the Executive Presidency was established and order of succession defined.
+Since its inception in the early nineteenth century, the chief justice was the second in line as the officer administrating the colony of Ceylon in the absence of the governor of Ceylon and the chief secretary of the colony; discharging the duties of Acting Governor of Ceylon.
+Following Ceylon gaining self-rule in 1948, the chief justice became the first in line as the officer administrating the government in the absence of the governor general of Ceylon serving as the acting governor general of Ceylon.
+This practice continued after the republican constitution was adopted in 1972 and the Dominion of Ceylon became the Republic of Sri Lanka, with the chief justice serving as acting president during the absence of the president of Sri Lanka.
+This capacity ceased with the second amendment to the republican constitution in 1978, when the executive presidency was established and order of succession defined.

 Precedence, salary, residence and privileges

-The Chief Justice is ranked fourth in the order of precedence after the President, Prime Minister and the Speaker of the Parliament.
-From 1948 to 1978 the Speaker ranked third in the precedence after the Governor General/President and the Prime Minister.
-After the second amendment to the Republican Constitution in 1978, in which the Chief Justice was removed from the presidential line of succession; the Chief Justice gained his current position in the order of precedence.
+The chief justice is ranked fourth in the order of precedence after the president, prime minister and the speaker of the Parliament.
+From 1948 to 1978 the speaker ranked third in the precedence after the governor general/president and the prime minister.
+After the second amendment to the republican constitution in 1978, in which the chief justice was removed from the presidential line of succession; the chief justice gained his current position in the order of precedence.

-In 2016, the Chief Justice received a salary of Rs.
+In 2016, the chief justice received a salary of Rs.
 145,000 per month and an annual increment of Rs 7,250.
-In addition, the Chief Justice can use the Chief Justice's House in Colombo and is entitled to an official vehicle which is usually a black Mercedes-Benz S-Class and security provided from the Judicial Security Division of the Sri Lanka Police.
-On retirement the Chief Justice is entitled to a pension and his wife and children are entitled to a W&OP entitlement under the Widows Widowers & Orphans Pension Act.
-As with other government department heads the Chief Justice his entitled to take ownership of the official vehicle he used in his tenure or the highest grade duty free permit to import a vehicle for use in retirement.
-As with other Judges of the Supreme Court, a former Chief Justice is bared from taking up a legal practice in the retirement.
+In addition, the chief justice can use the Chief Justice's House in Colombo and is entitled to an official vehicle, usually a black Mercedes-Benz S-Class, and security provided from the Judicial Security Division of the Sri Lanka Police.
+On retirement the chief justice is entitled to a pension and his wife and children are entitled to a W&OP entitlement under the Widows Widowers & Orphans Pension Act.
+As with other government department heads the chief justice his entitled to take ownership of the official vehicle he used in his tenure or the highest grade duty free permit to import a vehicle for use in retirement.
+As with other judges of the Supreme Court, a former chief justice is bared from taking up a legal practice in the retirement.